-Overall, we observe that whenever the analyzed input space is small enough (i.e., queries D-F), the size of the neural network has little influence on the input space coverage and slightly impacts the analysis running time, independently of the domain used for the forward pre-analysis.
-Instead, for larger analyzed input spaces (i.e., queries A-C) performance degrades quickly for larger neural networks.
+Overall, we observe that whenever the analyzed input space is small enough (i.e., queries D - F), the size of the neural network has little influence on the input space coverage and slightly impacts the analysis running time, independently of the domain used for the forward pre-analysis.
+Instead, for larger analyzed input spaces (i.e., queries A - C) performance degrades quickly for larger neural networks.
 These results thus support our claim.
-Again, as expected, we observe that the SYMBOLIC domain generally is the better choice for the forward pre-analysis, in particular for queries exercising a larger input space or larger neural networks.
+In fact, these considerations generalize to other research areas in the verification of neural networks, e.g., in the certification of local robustness against adversarial examples: the size of the perturbation is the most important factor that affects the performance of the verification [Tran et al. 2020].
+Finally, again, we observe that the symbolic domain generally is the better choice for the forward pre-analysis, in particular for queries exercising a larger input space or larger neural networks.

 RQ5: Scalability-vs-Precision Tradeoff.
 To evaluate the effect of the analysis budget (bounds L and U), we analyzed a model using different budget configurations.
-For this experiment, we used the Japanese Credit Screening dataset, which we made fair with respect to gender.
+For this experiment, we used the Japanese Credit Screening9 dataset, which we made fair with respect to gender.
 Our 2-class model (17 inputs and 4 hidden layers with 5 nodes each) had a classification accuracy of 86%.
-Note that accuracy does not increase by adding more layers or nodes per layer, in fact, it may significantly decrease - we tried up to 100 hidden layers with 100 nodes each.

 Table 5 shows the results of the analysis for different budget configurations and choices for the domain used for the forward pre-analysis.
 The best configuration in terms of input-space coverage and analysis running time is highlighted.
 The symbol next to each domain name introduces the marker used in the scatter plot of Figure 4a, which visualizes the coverage and running time.
-Figure 4b zooms on $90.00\% \leq \text{INPUT}$ and $1000s \leq \text{TIME} \leq 1000s$ .
+Figure 4b zooms on $90.00\% \leq$ INPUT and $1000s \leq$ TIME $\leq 1000s$.